 The program at MCHL is designed to meet the physical, social, emotional and cognitive needs of each child.
 Children are encouraged to develop good work habits and share in the responsibility of their learning.
-They work at their own pace and on their own level with gentle guidance from dedicated teachers.
+They work at their own pace and on their own level with guidance from dedicated teachers.
 The Montessori materials are designed to appeal to the child’s natural desire to learn.
 They are divided into the following areas:

 Activities in this area are designed to give children opportunities to practice the skills necessary for everyday life.
 Children get great satisfaction in the simple tasks that allow them to pour, spoon, scrub and sweep.
 Not only is the child working toward independence, but the activities help in developing coordination and a sense of order.
 Children are taught how to care for their own environment and are given lessons in grace and courtesy